squeedee/docs-tap/supply-chain/reference/catalog/conventions.hbs.md

 For more information, see [Overview of Cartographer Conventions](../../../cartographer-conventions/about.hbs.md).

-> **Note** conventions controller is bundled with the Cartographer Conventions package for Tanzu Application Platform v1.8 but it will be in a dedicated package for Tanzu Application Platform v1.9.
+> **Note** conventions controller is bundled with the Cartographer Conventions package for Tanzu Application Platform v1.8, however it will be in a dedicated package for Tanzu Application Platform v1.9.

 ## API